27 Things Only Sisters Understand

 Laughing young woman wearing sunglasses driving a car with her girl friend , close up profile view through the open window

-Photo: Uber Images/Shutterstock
+Uber Images/Shutterstock

 Long car trips could be a battleground

 The dreaded family car trip stuck together for hours on end.
 You know you annoyed your sister in the backseat.
 Why?
 Just because she had no escape, and car fighting had a strangely gratifying appeal.
 “Don’t make me come back there!” your parents would shout.
 Although your family vacations ended up creating lifelong memories, getting there was definitely not half the fun.
+The two of you will definitely relate to the funniest family vacation stories after those road trips your mom and dad made you endure.

 Young happy Asian girls best friends laugh and smile while having fun with smart phone mobile indoor.

-Photo: interstid/Shutterstock
+interstid/Shutterstock

 You had a partner in crime during boring events

-Who was there to suppress giggles with in church?
+Who was there to suppress giggles with while you were in church?
 Make faces across the table at boring family get-togethers?
 Sneak off for mischief when the adults weren’t looking?
 You and your sister made your own fun when the grown-up world just couldn’t cut it.
 You might have gotten in trouble, but discovering you always had someone to make you laugh just brought you closer.

-Photo: dekazigzag/Shutterstock
+dekazigzag/Shutterstock

 You’re full of inside jokes together